 What is the healthiest way to cook and eat eggs?

-- The healthiest way to cook and eat eggs is to eat the whole egg, yolk and all.
+- Eat the whole egg, yolk and all.
 That is where the bulk of the nutrition is.

-- Cook them in olive oil or another healthy fat, such as unrefined coconut oil or avocado oil.
+- For other cooking methods, cook them in olive oil or another healthy fat, such as unrefined coconut oil or avocado oil.

 - Always choose organic and pasture-raised or free-range eggs to ensure you’re getting the most nutritious eggs.
 You can probably find them at a local farmer’s market, or of course, any health food store, and even many mainstream grocers.
 If you’re confused about the dozens of labels on eggs (vegetarian, omega-3 enriched, etc.) learn more in The Real Food Grocery Guide.